patdeg/no-more-em-dashes/docs/privacy_policy.md

 ## Introduction

-The no-more-em-dashes Chrome extension ("Extension") does not collect, transmit, or store any personal or identifiable user information.
+The ChatGPT: no more em-dashes Chrome extension ("Extension") does not collect, transmit, or store any personal or identifiable user information.
 This Privacy Policy outlines the data practices of the Extension.

 ## Data Collection